Are you selling a property in King’s Cross? Read on for our guide to the key things you should highlight to potential buyers.

-A Mixed Community School for pupils 3 to 11 years.
+It's a Mixed Community School for children aged 3 to 11.
 The school enrols 270 students.

 A Mixed Voluntary Aided School for pupils 4 to 11 years.
 The school enrols 210 students.

-A Mixed Community School for pupils aged 3 to 11 years.
+A Mixed Community School for pupils 3 to 11 years.
 The school enrols 174 students.

 Award-winning estate agents with expert valuers,